Process of Re-opening the Church for Mass

 As you know, I celebrate Eucharist each day in the Oratory.
 Your intentions are remembered and your care for those most affected by the current restrictions.

-We look forward to coming together once again and beginning again to experience being the wonderful parish community of St. Joseph's.
+We look forward to coming together once again and beginning again to experience being part of the wonderful parish community of St. Joseph's.

 Mgr.
 John A. Hughes,